tonmoy-chowdhury-maersk/patterns-catalogue/cloud-design-patterns/overview.md

 9. Next, Gateway Offloading	Offload Pattern. shared or specialized service functionality to a gateway proxy.
 10. Next, Gateway Routing	Pattern.
 Route requests to multiple services using a single endpoint.
 11. Next, Leader Election	Pattern.
 Coordinate the actions performed by a collection of collaborating task instances in a distributed application by electing one instance as the leader that assumes responsibility for managing the other instances.
-12. Next, NextPipes and Filters	Pattern.
+12. Next, Pipes and Filters	Pattern.
 Break down a task that performs complex processing into a series of separate elements that can be reused.
 13. Next, Sidecar	Pattern.
 Deploy components of an application into a separate process or container to provide isolation and encapsulation.
 14. Next, Static Content Hosting	Pattern.
 Deploy static content to a cloud-based storage service that can deliver them directly to the client.
 15. And the last one, Strangler Fig	Pattern.
 Incrementally migrate a legacy system by gradually replacing specific pieces of functionality with new applications and services.